tweag/haskell-training/material/domain.md

 Deriving is a huge topic (we're not going into it, though) and can save a lot of boilerplate.

 See [here](https://kowainik.github.io/posts/deriving) for more details

 ---

+I need to mention that `Show` should actually be used basically only for debugging.
+If you need pretty printing to show data to your users, probably `Show` is not what you're looking for.

+---